cadet/CADET-Core/doc/interface/unit_operations/general_rate_model.rst

 ``FIX_ZERO_SURFACE_DIFFUSION``

-   Determines whether the surface diffusion parameters :math:`\texttt{PAR_SURFDIFFUSION}` are fixed if the parameters are zero.
-If the parameters are fixed to zero (:math:`\texttt{FIX_ZERO_SURFACE_DIFFUSION} = 1`, :math:`\texttt{PAR_SURFDIFFUSION} = 0`), the parameters must not become non-zero during this or subsequent simulation runs.
+   Determines whether the surface diffusion parameters :math:`\texttt{SURFACE_DIFFUSION}` are fixed if the parameters are zero.
+If the parameters are fixed to zero (:math:`\texttt{FIX_ZERO_SURFACE_DIFFUSION} = 1`, :math:`\texttt{SURFACE_DIFFUSION} = 0`), the parameters must not become non-zero during this or subsequent simulation runs.
 The internal data structures are optimized for a more efficient simulation.
 This field is optional and defaults to :math:`0` (optimization disabled in favor of flexibility).

    =============  ===========================  =============
    **Type:** int  **Range:** :math:`\{0, 1\}`  **Length:** 1